mittagessen/kraken/docs/advanced.rst

 `PageXML <https://en.wikipedia.org/wiki/PAGE_(XML)>`_, `hOCR
 <http://hocr.info>`_, and abbyyXML containing additional metadata such as
 bounding boxes and confidences are implemented.
 In addition, custom `jinja
-<https://jinja.palletsprojects.com>`_ templates can be loaded to crate
+<https://jinja.palletsprojects.com>`_ templates can be loaded to create
 individualised output such as TEI.

 Output formats are selected on the main `kraken` command and apply to the last